-Orlando Science is proud to offer Project Lead the Way (PLTW) to our students and give them an advantage over their peers in college and their careers.
-PLTW has a long history of successfully engaging students in STEM subjects, and we believe our community will also see the benefits of PLTW as these students turn into the next generation of highly skilled employees for our local businesses.
+OSS is proud to offer Project Lead the Way (PLTW) to our students and give them an advantage over their peers in collage as well as in their careers.
+PLTW has a long history of successfully engaging students in STEM subjects and we believe our community will also see the benefits of PLTW as these students turn into the next generation of highly skilled employees for our local businesses.

 Orlando Science offers the below PLTW programs to its students.

 • PLTW Biomedical Sciences Program

 The details and course progress of each program offered is provided below.
 While all students are encouraged to apply, students must have a strong interest in academic challenges.
 Students should be willing to set up structured study time and be motivated in order to be successful in these programs.

 Orlando Science PLTW-Engineering Curriculum